Business Education Courses

 Prerequisite: #621 Accounting 1

 Accounting 2 is a continuation of Accounting 1 with emphasis on accounting as a profession.
-More complex accounting principles will be introduced including corporation accounting, delinquent accounts, plant assets, accruals, financial statement analysis, cash accounting, budgeting and depreciation.
-A unit on personal income tax will also be completed.
-Computerized accounting applications and an online workbook will be used in the second semester.
+More complex accounting principles will be introduced including corporate accounting, delinquent accounts, plant assets, accruals, financial statement analysis, cash accounting, budgeting and depreciation.
+Computerized accounting applications and an online workbook are integrated throughout the course.
 When combined with Accounting 1, this course is the equivalent of one college semester of Accounting.
 This course is recommended for students pursuing an education or career in business, marketing, and management.

 #600 - PEER LEADERSHIP TRAINING - 2.5 CREDITS